-- Normalize digestion and absorption of food nutrients that have been compromised by IBS.1
+- Normalize digestion and absorption of food nutrients that have been compromised by IBS.

 - Manage the accompanying and often distressing group of symptoms of IBS.
-These include, at varying times, some or all of the following: abdominal pain, cramping or discomfort, bloating, diarrhea, constipation, or bouts of diarrhea interrupted by constipation.2
+These include, at varying times, some or all of the following: abdominal pain, cramping or discomfort, bloating, diarrhea, constipation, or bouts of diarrhea interrupted by constipation.1

-- Promote bacterial balance in the small intestine (part of the lower gut).3
+- Promote bacterial balance in the small intestine (part of the lower gut, beyond the stomach).

 In addition to peppermint oil, each IBgard serving of 2 capsules provides approximately 640 mg of fiber and approximately 400 mg of amino acids (from gelatin protein).
-These, too, are intended to help toward normalizing the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation.4 The l-Menthol in peppermint oil has anti-inflammatory2, antispasmodic3, and visceral analgesic4 properties.
+These, too, are intended to help toward normalizing the lining of the gut (gut mucosal barrier) and the reversible, localized, often temporary, low-grade immune activation.
+The l-Menthol in peppermint oil has anti-inflammatory2, antispasmodic3, and visceral analgesic4 properties.
 Additionally, its carminative (anti-gas)5 and antibacterial6,7 properties help with bloating and other issues arising from gas and SIBO.

 IBgard has been specially engineered to allow peppermint oil in sustained-release, solid-state microspheres to be delivered rapidly to the small intestine as more distal delivery.
 Once in the small intestine, there is first, a fast, initial release of peppermint oil from the outer part of the inner core, followed by a more sustained release for 3 to 4 hours over a broad area.
-Each capsule contains tiny microspheres (less than 2mm) that can pass easily from the stomach to the small intestine without relying on gastric emptying (unlike the older technologies that use single-unit, liquid filled capsules).
+Each capsule contains tiny microspheres (less than 2 mm) that can pass easily from the stomach to the small intestine without relying on gastric emptying (unlike older technologies that use single-unit, liquid filled capsules).
 Instead, these solid-state microspheres are designed to move expeditiously through the pylorus to the site of disturbance – the small intestine.
 Subsequently, they are designed to deliver “broad brush,” more distal release, over a 3 to 4 hour period.8

-IBgard utilizes breakthrough science via SST (Site Specific Targeting) technology.
+IBgard utilizes breakthrough science via SST (Site-Specific Targeting) technology.
 This SST technology enables the more distal delivery mentioned in the American College of Gastroenterology (ACG) IBS 2018 Monograph, where heartburn was raised as a concern with older "burst technology," oil-filled capsules.
-SST technology delivers microspheres of peppermint oil, along with fiber and amino acids (from gelatin protein), quickly and reliably where they are needed the most in IBS—predominantly in the small intestine - and then spread in a “broad brush” manner to enable more distal delivery over 3 to 4 hours.8
+SST technology delivers microspheres of peppermint oil (PO), along with fiber and amino acids (from gelatin protein), quickly and reliably where they are needed the most in IBS—predominantly in the small intestine - and then spread in a “broad brush” manner to enable more distal delivery over 3 to 4 hours.8

-Never before has peppermint oil been formulated into individually enteric-coated microspheres, delivered to the small intestine.
-Each microsphere in an IBgard capsule has three layers of coating, enclosing a sustained release, solid state core.
+Never before has peppermint oil been formulated into individually enteric-coated microspheres delivered to the small intestine.
+Each microsphere in an IBgard capsule has three layers of coating, enclosing a sustained-release, solid-state inner core.
 These microspheres are specially designed for travel through the various sections of the GI tract.

 - The outermost layer is non-mucoadhesive.
 This allows the microspheres to travel easily through the esophagus and prevents their mucoadhesion to the stomach wall and to large food particles.